SamuelWhitton/natural-daina/README.md

 *(q,m)->m is same as *(['Q]q,['M]m)->[?]{}->m same as *(['Q]q,['M]m)->['M]{}->m
 ```
-asdf does [:?] get copied with inheritance, no it doesnt
+asdf does [?:] get copied with type or instance method inheritance, no it doesnt
 asdf type method type is inherited based on instantiation of inherited parent
 asdf Method Visibility Indicators should be Visibility Indicators
 asdf cant distinguish [%STRING] data segment types between each other when overloading